 Of course, as with anything else, accurately measuring and responding to KPIs in business is easier said than done.
 To get it right you need a good approach that includes:

 - Data integration—Business is moving faster than ever, and most manufacturers need data from variety of systems to gauge business health and progress against goals.
 That’s why manual data input no longer cuts it.
-An automated integration approach is not only more accurate, but it provides data to users in timeframes that they can actually act on (rather than weeks or months after the fact).
+An automated integration approach is not only more accurate, but it provides data to users in time frames that they can actually act on (rather than weeks or months after the fact).

 - Reporting and analytics—To monitor and evaluate the impact of process changes or digital transformation initiatives, you need customizable reporting and analytics capabilities that enable you easily drill down into what’s working and what’s not working and why.

 - Alerting—If people aren’t able to address issues or problems that arise in a timely manner, then you’ll always be leaving value on the table.
-The best KPI management technologies and approaches include built-in alerting features to keep the right people informed of issues so they are addressed immediately so goals stay on track.
+The best KPI management tools and approaches include built-in alerting features to keep the right people informed of issues so they are addressed immediately so goals stay on track.

 - Problem solving—In the spirit of continuous improvement, you can’t fix something if you don’t know why it’s broken.
-Robust KPI management technology that has the ability to identify the root cause of lagging metrics, and then guide users on the appropriate countermeasures, will effectively drive change and create improvements long-term.
+Robust KPI management software that has the ability to identify the root cause of lagging metrics, and then guide users on the appropriate countermeasures, will effectively drive change and create improvements long-term.

 In the end, in business as in sport, good digital technology is important.
 But what’s essential to getting the best possible results is working effectively day-in and day-out, week after week, month after month and year after year.
 And that starts with instilling process rigor, having the ability to easily track and measure ongoing results against goals and empowering your employees to utilize data to troubleshoot problem areas as soon as possible.
 With a good KPI management solution, like Dploy Solutions, you can see more, do more and make smarter decisions to improve your operations every hour of every day.